From NOK 6'990

 On Sunday, we’ll hike to Kjerag and cross the fjord onces more.
 Travelling our way back by ferry, you can see the highlights from the hike and your achievements from a different perspective.

 We climb the world’s longest wooden stairway, counting 4.444 steps, following the old iron tubes the fed the power plant with falling water.
 You can count them all, or enjoy the gradual transition from fjord to mountain.
-On the top, we follow the south side of the fjord.
+Hiking the stairs, we bridge 740 meters of elevation.
+On the top, we follow the south side of the fjord for another 6 kilometers and 400 meters of elevation.
 After a lunch and three more hours of hiking, we’ll camp in tents, near one of the many mountain lakes.
 During the hike, we will be carrying our own tents.
 Outdoorlife Norway will provide you with light weight tents, included in the price.

 After a short transit to Lysebotn, the ferry will take us back.
 Travelling through the Lysefjord one more time, you’ll be able to enjoy the highlights from the hike once more and see and your achievements from a different perspective.